 In addition to welding aluminum and other highly conductive materials, it is frequently used for welding galvanized steels.
 Galvanized steels require more current than bare steel and the class 1 material can handle this increase.

-There are other Class materials with other properties all shown in the RWMA manual.
+Class materials with other properties can be seen in the RWMA manual.
 Their properties allow for welding work pieces with both higher and lower resistances than the aluminum and galvanized steel mentioned here.